|Training course on personal home automation - Chapter 8|

 Here it is, the page more important of all inDomus.

-The HUB personal, therefore, that is the keystone in a personal home automation of true value.
+The HUB personal, therefore, that is the keystone in a personal home automation of real value, structured, flexible, worth the investment you make proover time.

 For some years the lively international Open Source community has given birth to several projets, all of great value, such as to allow anyone to equip themselves (for free) of one or more personal HUBfor the profirst home automation.
 In parallel, some promanufacturers have defined hardware solutions (for a fee) with the same purpose.